Schinizer/kshootmaniasdvx/README.md

 # Contributing to this project (Under Edit)#

-This project has completed all the charts for SDVX and SDVX II.
-Any SDVX III chart is welcome.
+This project has completed all SDVX and SDVX II charts.
+They have been archived and released.
+This repo will now only accept SDVX III charts.

 ## Processing the charts##
 1. Fork this repository & create a new branch